aregsar/river/README.md

 #How?

-Deploy to a real production environment from day one, before writing any code
+Deploy to a REAL production environment from day one, before writing any code

 Use a light weight framework that allows for rapid iteration and deployment of small incremental application features